dreger/thelivingwell.co/_posts/eat/2016-03-31-travel-well.md

 Honestly, the mental act of preparing makes me feel like I’m already winning.
 Even if everything else goes awry, I tried.
 And that, to me, counts as a win.

 Try doing one thing different in your travel endeavors this week.
-Plan ONE thing ahead, and don’t try to uproot the whole system at once.
+Plan ONE thing ahead, and allow room for more flexibility.
+And even if it all goes to crap and dinner looks like french fries and milano cookies, thats fine and well, too.

 There’s grace in living and traveling well.

-_Peace, love, and veggie burgers_
+_Peace, love, and veggie burgers._

 [#graceinlivingwell](https://www.instagram.com/explore/tags/graceinlivingwell/)